ozoidemi/ePaper_guest_dashboard/README.md

 There are very good reasons for this.

 In fact, at one point they had enabled this functionality, only to roll it back soon after due to security concerns.

+With great power comes great responsibility... thankfully, no power means no responsibility, right?
+RIGHT?

 #### Fact 3 out of 3